Listening to stakeholders

 We listen to and learn from criticism

 Responsible business management must also respond to the needs expressed by local communities, contributing to their well-being in the medium and long term.
 Eni considers the relationship with the people who live in the areas of presence an important element of listening.
 For this reason, Eni tracks all the requests made by stakeholders and analyzes them in an integrated form for each territory so as to identify the best actions to be implemented to achieve sustainable development in synergy with local communities.
 In this perspective, grievance management represents a fundamental element of attention to the territories of presence.
-Grievances are complaints made by an individual or a group of individuals that relate to actual or perceived impacts caused by the company's operational activities.
-Eni has established its own Grievance Mechanism (GM) to receive, acknowledge, classify, investigate, respond to and resolve complaints in a timely, planned and respectful manner.
-The Eni GM, established in 2014, is based on international guidelines (published by IPIECA) and has been active in all Eni subsidiaries since 2016.
-In particular, host communities are informed about the possibilities and ways to file complaints and to ask for clarification on Eni activities.
-In some communities, there are Community Liaison Officers whose task is to help collect elements and identify situations to prevent potential grievances through direct and continuous listening to the members of the host communities.
-The Grievance Mechanism thus makes it possible to reduce business risks, intervene locally and encourage positive communication and relationships based on trust.
+Grievances are complaints raised by an individual or a group of individuals relating to actual or perceived impacts caused by the company's operating activities.
+Eni has established its own Grievance Mechanism (GM) to receive, recognize, classify, investigate, respond and resolve complaints and complaints in a timely, planned and respectful manner.
+The Eni GM, defined in 2014, refers to the international guidelines on the subject (published by IPIECA and active in all subsidiaries since 2016.
+In particular, the host communities are informed about the possibility and ways to make complaints and clarifications on Eni's activities.
+In some communities there are community representatives (Community Liaison Officer) whose job it is to contribute to gathering elements and situations to prevent potential grievances through direct and continuous listening to the members of the host communities.
+As such, the GM allows to reduce business risks, intervene on the territory, and encourage positive communication and relationships with stakeholders based on trust.
 Both instances and grievances are monitored through a dedicated system called "stakeholder management system (SMS).

 Knowledge leads to action: the Stakeholder Management System